1999AZZAR/bard-powered-telegram-bot/README.md

 The code in this repository was developed based on the Python-Telegram-Bot library and follows best practices for Telegram bot development.

 If you have any questions or need further assistance, please don't hesitate to reach out.
-Enjoy using the chatbot!
+Enjoy using the chatbot!.